casabiancayadav/Study-Anywhere-Notes/ComptetiveProgramming/ComptetiveProgrammingkeypoints.md

   ```

 ## :question: Rotate An array to K times.

 :a:  space complexity is O(n) and Time Complexity is also O(n).

+​	**Here we need to clearly see array Indexing is done by programmer.**

 ```cpp
     void rotate(vector<int>& nums, int k) {